AbeelLab/safpred/README.md

     - `region_len`: number of clusters in a region

   - `safpreddb_full_emb.pkl`
-      A dict mapping each region to the average synteny vector, which was calculated by taking the average of embedding vectors (extracted using the ESM-1b model) of each cluster in the region
+      A dictionary mapping each region to the average synteny vector, which was calculated by taking the average of embedding vectors (extracted using the ESM-1b model) of each cluster in the region

   - `safpreddb_cluster_dict.pkl`